 We don't normally endorse using unofficial trails.
 However, beyond the two short forest roads mentioned above, the Forest Service hasn't designated any trails, and so there isn't any way to get to the more interesting parts of the Shope Creek valley without using them.
 So until such time that these trails are officially closed, we'll have to make an exception here.

-The Forest Service released a decent map during the Shope Creek EA process (shown below) which shows the majority of the old roads that have turned into trails in the area:
+The Forest Service released a decent map during the Shope Creek EA process (shown below) which depicts the majority of the old roads that have turned into trails in the area:

-We'll use that FS Map as a basis to refer to roads and/or trails where possible, but some aren't even on that map.
+We'll use the FS Map above as a basis to refer to roads and/or trails in the descriptions below where possible.
+Some aren't on that map.

-Starting at the upper end of the parking lot, the "Wolf Branch trail" (FS Map "F") leads uphill through the logging cut on a gentle grade beside Wolf Branch.
-It enters a section of forest and a junction with another trail ("Pine Forest Traverse") leading right.
-Beyond that junction, Wolf Branch trail climbs into another wildlife clearing where it peters out and ends.
-A foot path continues up Wolf Branch to Casita Falls, a tiny cascade and slide, but one worth visiting if the water is high.
+Starting at the upper end of the parking lot, the "Wolf Branch trail" (FS Map "F") leads uphill through the young forest in the logged area on a gentle grade beside Wolf Branch.
+It enters a section of older forest and a junction with another trail ("Pine Forest Traverse") leading right.
+Beyond that junction, Wolf Branch trail climbs into another young cut-over area where it becomes overgrown, peters out, and ends.
+A foot path continues up beside Wolf Branch to Casita Falls, a tiny cascade and slide, but one maybe worth visiting if the water is high.